chaplyk/carrotproxy-docs/pages/02.faq/default.md

 No, we do not ask for payment details when you sign up for a service.

-Moreover, we do not charge you when purchased service ends.
+>Can you renew subscription automatically?

+This feature is not available at this moment.
 You have to purchase renewal each month.

 >I am unable to pay because amount due is less than 1 USD.

 Payment system does not accept payments less than 1 USD.
-However, on checkout page you can switch to EUR which does not have this limit.
+However, on checkout page you can switch to EUR which does not have the limit.

 **Performance**